Waterless beauty products are better for you, and better for the planet. Here’s why

 Rich in coconut oil, cocoa butter and vitamin B5, this unique hair conditioning formulation is the epitome of Ethique’s product versatility.
 Bonus: You can use this solid conditioner bar as a moisturising shower gel, too!

 Let the festive mood reign the season with this elegant hue of brightness!
 Pinch of Colour is one of the world’s first waterless beauty brands, creating waves of change in the waterless beauty landscape.
 We love this matte hue, called Sophia.
 It packs a bold punch, and is perfect for making a statement!

 The waterless beauty product Clockface mantra is simple: Cleanse, Hydrate and Nourish.

 Their powerful skin balm-to-oil cleanser is the perfect way to melt away makeup and pollution.
 Its richly concentrated oils also work deeply to restore the skin’s natural balance as well as repair and heal any skin damage.

 Looking for the perfect waterless anti-ageing beauty product?
 Plant-based squalene, vitamin C and rose oil combine in this intense facial oil to combat free radicals and restore balance to your skin.
 It’s pure enough to drink, too!

 Shampoo bars are having a moment!
-They’re easy to pack with you when travelling, they don’t come in nasty plastic, and they work just as well as the liquid stuff.
+They’re easy to pack for travelling, they don’t come in nasty plastic, and they work just as well as the liquid stuff.

-Morrocco Method’s shampoo features concentrated castor oil to stimulates hair growth, ease inflammation and dandruff, and stimulate circulation to the scalp.
+Morrocco Method’s cruelty-free shampoo features concentrated castor oil.
+This stimulates hair growth, eases inflammation and dandruff, and brings more circulation to the scalp.